-Edith Norma Shearer was born into a wealthy family in Montreal, Quebec, Canada, on August 10, 1900 (some sources state that she was born in 1902; others have stated 1904).
+Edith Norma Shearer was born into a wealthy family in Montreal, Quebec, Canada, on August 11, 1902 (some sources state that she was born in 1900; others have stated 1904; we are going by her baptismal record).
 After the family lost its money during World War I, Shearer's mother decided that her pretty daughter becoming a star was the answer to their financial woes.
 Shearer, her mother and her sister proceeded to move to New York City.

 Shearer was not immediately successful in New York.
 Florenz Ziegfeld turned her down when she auditioned for his Follies, saying, "You are not tall enough for a showgirl, and you cannot dance."
 Shearer was also criticized for having thick legs and slightly misaligned eyes.
 Despite these setbacks, she persevered until she was cast in a few small film roles.
 Future MGM head of production Irving G. Thalberg noticed Shearer's performance in The Stealers and signed her to a studio contract in 1923.

 Career Success and Marriage